 Years ago, the Egyptians developed a method of preserving bodies so they would remain lifelike after being buried.
 The process, known as mummification, includes embalming the body and wrapping it in strips of linen.

-This Halloween, why not opt for a mummifying body wrap treatment?
+After lockdown, why not opt for a mummifying body wrap treatment?
 This indulging spa treatment enhances the health and appearance of the skin and can help to reduce body measurements.

 What is a body wrap treatment?